rigaya/QSVEnc/QSVEncC_Options.en.md

 ### --fallback-rc
 Enable fallback of ratecontrol mode, when platform does not support new ratecontrol modes.

+### --workaround-hevc10bit-enctools / --no-workaround-hevc10bit-enctools

+Workaround for image corruption when using EncTools related options (--scenario-info, --extbrc, --tune) with 10bit HEVC FF encoding on iGPUs older than or equal to AlderLake.

+When enabled, automatically disables the above options with a warning on affected GPU generations.
+Enabled by default.

 **Selecting Encode modes**
 CBR, VBR, AVBR are rather basic encoding modes, and although they are fast, the quality tends to be poor.